Big Business of Cemeteries

 Cemetery owners also know that, should they not voluntarily adopt the spirit of the funeral rule, it is very likely that legislators would eventually decide to formally include cemeteries in the funeral home.
 Such a move has been talked about for years, of course, but cemeteries have been able to keep that at bay because they have done what many people consider to be a sufficient job of policing themselves on this issue.

-And, finally, many cemeteries today are owned by companies that also own funeral homes, and, since the companies have already made adjustments to live by the rules on the funeral side of t heir business, they have simply found that it is a prudent business practice to adopt the same rules for their cemeteries.
+And, finally, many cemeteries today are owned by large memorial corporations that also own funeral homes, and, since the companies have already made adjustments to live by the rules on the funeral side of their business, they have simply found that it is a prudent business practice to adopt the same rules for their cemeteries.

 All of that said, it is still an unfortunate fact of life that some cemeteries do not necessarily follow the spirit of the funeral rule.
 While it is not common, some cemeteries do have rules that require customers to buy their headstones from either the cemetery itself or from a select dealer (who then, almost certainly, pays the cemetery a cut).
 Legally speaking, customers do not have much recourse in such cases.
 No laws are broken, so the cemetery does not risk a fine simply for trying to make a sale under such conditions (as a funeral home would).
 But there are plenty of other ways that customers can enforce the spirit of the funeral rule themselves.

-First, they can appeal politely to the cemetery owner’s sense of ethics and ask the policy be change (at least on a case-by-case basis).
+First, they can appeal politely to the cemetery owner’s sense of ethics and ask the policy be changed (even if only on a case-by-case basis).
 Should that not work, cemetery clients can, as we noted above, tell their story to a local reporter in hopes of possibly shaming the cemetery into changing its policy.
 And, then, of course, the client can contact his or her representatives about the case and request that they begin taking action to change the funeral rule to cover cemeteries.

 And probably the most significant action a client can take to assure that the funeral rule applies to cemeteries is to simply refuse to do business with any cemetery that does not voluntarily comply.